-The San Diego County Office of Educations is the host site
+The San Diego County Office of Education is the host site

 for the California K-12 High Speed Network (K12HSN).
 As the county’s primary